7 European Companies Looking to Go Big in American Clean Power in 2020

 RWE

 For German utility RWE, 2019 was a transition year.
-The company concluded a complex asset swap with rival E.On, that left the latter with a huge supplier business and positioned RWE as a global force in renewable power.
+The company concluded a complex asset swap with rival E.On that left the latter with a huge supplier business and positioned RWE as a global force in renewable power.

-In the U.S., RWE has a pipeline in excess of 10 gigawatts, and with the E.On deal in the rear-view mirror, the firm can now concentrate on execution.
+In the U.S., RWE has a pipeline in excess of 10 gigawatts, and with the E.On deal in the rearview mirror, the firm can now concentrate on execution.
 A 30-year PPA signed with Georgia Power in November could be a sign of things to come.
-The 195-megawatt solar plus storage facility will be operational in late 2021.
+The 195-megawatt solar-plus-storage facility will be operational in late 2021.

-The new-look RWE is committed to spending €1.5 billion ($1.7 billion) on renewables annually, with those funds potentially doubling via project partnerships.
+RWE is committed to spending €1.5 billion ($1.7 billion) on renewables annually, with those funds potentially doubling via project partnerships.

 Moixa

-While the U.K. energy storage manufacturer is a relative unknown in the U.S., it now has more than 10,000 residential batteries connected in Japan and able to behave as a virtual power plant.
+While the U.K. energy storage manufacturer is a relative unknown in the U.S., it now has more than 10,000 residential batteries connected in Japan that are able to behave as a virtual power plant.
 That’s substantial given the entire U.S. residential market in 2018 was 15,000 units.

 The firm uses the same aggregation concept as a number of other energy storage providers such as Shell’s sonnen.
 Among Moixa’s differentiators are its proprietary software platform, small physical footprint and the equally small price tag of its lithium-ion phosphate systems.
-In the U.K. a Moixa system can be less than half the cost of a Tesla Powerwall.
-The firm has been backed by Honda and Japanese conglomerate ITOCHU Corporation.
+In the U.K., a Moixa system can be less than half the cost of a Tesla Powerwall.
+The firm has been backed by Honda and Japanese conglomerate Itochu Corporation.

 With more to come, it is now eyeing new overseas markets.